nylecm/CS-230-Group-4/README.md

 2020 Group Project

-This project will be very fun!!
+This project will be very fun!